 SQLite fits the cases where you need SQL queries, transactions, and a durable database file without running a separate database service.
-You can download and install SQLite on Debian from the default APT sources for the sqlite3 command-line client, or compile the latest upstream release when you need features newer than the versions Debian 13 (trixie), 12 (bookworm), and 11 (bullseye) ship by default.
+To install SQLite on Debian, use the default APT sources for the sqlite3 command-line client, or compile the latest upstream release when you need features newer than the versions Debian 13 (trixie), 12 (bookworm), and 11 (bullseye) ship by default.

 Most Debian systems do not include SQLite out of the box, but the package is already available in the default repositories.
 Use the APT path when you want the Debian-managed CLI, and use the source path when you need a newer upstream build and are comfortable handling updates and cleanup yourself.